ClementTsang/bottom/README.md

 A `.deb` file is provided on each [stable release](https://github.com/ClementTsang/bottom/releases/latest) and [nightly builds](https://github.com/ClementTsang/bottom/releases/tag/nightly) for x86, aarch64, and armv7 (note stable ARM builds are only available for 0.6.8 and later).
-If you want to install this way, do something like:
+An example of installing this way:

 ```bash
 # x86-64